enqueuer-land/enqueuer/docs/README.md

     $ enqueuer enqueuer-repo-hit.yml

+Now you know how to hit a http server.
-What if I want to mock a http server, you may ask.
+What if I want to mock a http server response, you may ask.
 Not a big deal for enqueuer lovers:

     timeout: -1
     subscriptions: